Drug Evaluation Committee 2017-18 Review of Clinical Trial Participation Cards, etc. by Clinical Trial Review Committees

 Similarly, please let me confirm that documents such as asking a medical practitioner in the same field of medicine who is not conducting a clinical trial to introduce a potential subject do not need to be reviewed by the Clinical Trials Review Committee.

 Materials subject to review by the Clinical Trial Review Committee are stipulated in GCP Article 32, Paragraph 1, Items 1 through 5.
 There is no direct mention of "clinical trial participation cards" or "specific schedules for clinical trials" in them.
-However, since materials to be provided to subjects or used for explanations to subjects are important materials that affect subjects' decision to participate in a clinical trial and the safe and proper conduct of a clinical trial, it is necessary to determine the necessity of review for each of these materials.
+However, since the materials to be provided to subjects or used for explanations to subjects are important materials that affect subjects' decision to participate in a clinical trial and the safe and proper conduct of a clinical trial, it is necessary to determine the necessity of review for each of these materials.

 In addition, although the request for referral of subjects to physicians at other medical institutions generally does not need to be reviewed by a clinical trial review committee, the necessity of review should be determined on an individual basis, taking into consideration the scope of information to be provided and how the information will be used at the site of provision (see past Opinions 2008-31 and 2012-47).
 47).